valango/AdventOfCode_2021/README.md

 * `day 18:` Lost insane amount of time because of stupid mistake: the puzzle hung up, so I was sure it is because of complexity, but the real reason was I had chosen a wrong way for data preparation, so the actual puzzle did not even start... doh.
+* `day 25:` After struggling through massive maelström 🌪 of Santa, Sauerkraut and other stuff, I finally made it back to AoC on Dec-26th!<br>
+  Now, the part #1 was surprisingly simple, but to open the #2, I need to clear all the pending puzzles from days 17 and 19-24 first! 😳

 ## Track record